ocotillo/handbook/appendices/documenting.md

   3. Open `_build/html/index.html` to see the updated site, and verify your changes look good
   4. `git add ./path/to/file/you/changed.md` and `git commit -m "Description of your changes"`
   5. `git push origin master`
-  6. Return to [magao-x/handbook](https://github.com/magao-x/handbook) and click the button to create a new pull request

-If everything looks good, your changes will be merged by someone and the public copy of the docs will update automatically!
+If everything looks good, the public copy of the docs will update automatically!

 ### Markup